ramab1988/pyabtest/README.md

 # Pyabtest
-Simple tool to calculate P-value after conducting an A/B experiment
+A simple tool to calculate P-value after conducting an A/B experiment

-## A/B experiment & Hypothesis testing
+### A/B experiment & Hypothesis testing
 Normally we run an A/B experiment to see whether a new model brings some improvement in the production metrics.
 After running the experiment for a fixed time period, we use hypothesis testing to scientifically come to a conclusion whether to accept the new feature or not.
 Usually, hypothesis testing has following components:

-**Null hypothesis**: New model does not bring any improvement **Alternative hypothesis**: New model does bring some improvement
+**Null hypothesis**: New model does not bring any improvement
+**Alternative hypothesis**: New model does bring some improvement

 This tool will be useful to calculate P-value to check whether we can reject the null hypothesis or not.